How much does it really cost to translate my website?

 • The difficulty of content translated – e.g. a hotel website vs a medical site would have a different cost due to the complexity of the content being translated

-• Language pairs – English to French, Spanish, or German will be less expensive than say English to Japanese or Chinese.
-There are simply more professional translators on the marketplace for European languages than there are for more complex languages
+• Language pairs –English to French, Spanish, German, or Portuguese will be less expensive than say English to Japanese or Chinese.
+There are simply more professional translators in the marketplace for European languages than there are for more complex languages

-• Time scale – the faster you want/ need the translated content, the more expensive it will be
+• Time scale – the faster you want or need the translated content, the more expensive it will be

 • Text in pictures – new pictures will need to be created to include translated content

-Again, this option could work if you have a small website and only want to add one language.
-But think again if you’re looking to add multiple languages as the price will need to be doubled, tripled, and so on.
+This option could work if you have a small website and only want to add one language.
+But think twice if you’re looking to add multiple languages as the translation rates will catapult, especially if you’re using a rare language pair.

 On top of that, there’s still some manual work from your side.
-You’ll need to supply a word or excel file of all the content on your website and liaise with a translator back and forth.
-You would also need to factor in a form of project management on your side, to keep the project running smoothly.
+You’ll need to supply a Word or Excel file of all the content on your website and liaise with a translator—so there’s translation file management on top of all that.
+You would also need to factor in project management on your side, to keep the project running smoothly.

 Cost of translation (dependent on website size): Starting from $1,200